di-vad/School---BVC/Assessment 2 Event Portal/CRUD/README.md

+//In github the uploads folder is not present.
+"Assessment 2" folder is also called "Assessment 2 Event Portal"

 **The program allows for:**
 - Basic CRUD Opertions, with regards to the "events" being added, updated, read, and deleted.
 - A frontend interface to perform these CRUD operations.